Morpheus636/mopbot/README.md

 - Declarative configuration for role permissions
 - Support for mapping the same config across multiple guilds, such as a staging server

-## To-Do
-- `--check` flag to only run the config schema check.
-- Configuring channel and category permissions.

 ## Usage
 ### Environment Variables
 - `BOT_TOKEN`: Required, a bot token for the Discord API